redwoodjs/redwoodjs-com-archive/docs/deploy.md

 $ yarn rw prisma migrate dev # creates and applies a new Prisma DB migration
 ```

+> Note: when setting your Production DATABASE_URL envar, be sure to also set any connection pooling or sslmode parameters.
+For example, if using Supabase Postgres with pooling, then you would use a connection string similar to `postgresql://postgres:mydb.supabase.co:6432/postgres?sslmode=require&pgbouncer=true` that uses a specific 6432 port, informs Prisma to consider pgBouncer, and also to use SSL.
+See: [Connection Pooling](https://redwoodjs.com/docs/connection-pooling) for more info.

 ### 4. Environment Variables
 Any environment variables used locally, e.g. in your `env.defaults` or `.env`, must also be added to your hosting provider settings.
 (See documentation specific to your provider.)